stacks-network/docs/guides-and-tutorials/sbtc/how-to-run-sbtc-signer.md

 - `zmqpubhashblock`: Broadcasts only block hashes for lightweight block detection
 - `zmqpubrawblock`: Broadcasts complete block data for transaction processing

-This notification system creates a direct event stream:
+This notification system creates a direct event stream when:

 1. Bitcoin Core validates a new block
 2. Block data publishes via ZMQ